 Pedestrian access is from Glasgow Street, offering street parking only

 Red Hill has many walking and management tracks.
 The most popular activity is to enjoy a walk or run through the nature reserve.

 There are several walking tracks traversing the reserve, including:

-Dogs are allowed on leash in the Red Hill Nature Reserve.
-Please pick up your dogs droppings.
+Dogs are allowed on leash in Red Hill Nature Reserve.
+Please pick up your dog’s droppings.

-Cycling/mountain bike riding is only permitted on formed vehicle tracks and the marked Centenary Trail.
+Cycling/mountain bike riding is only permitted on management trails and the marked Centenary Trail.

 Share the experience of the bush on your door step with your family.
 Go to the Nature Play website for more ideas.